 The business casual dress code sounds easy.
 After all, I would wear what I usually do to work, and that is it, right?
 The business casual dress code guidelines are a source of frequent confusion for workers.

-Business casual can mean entirely different things to different companies, cities, ages, and industries.
+Business casual can mean different things to companies, cities, ages, and industries.
 Although this particular dress code has such loose perimeters, our custom clothing style experts are there to help you decipher the dos and don’ts of the business casual dress code.

 The Oxford Dictionary describes the term as “a style of clothing that is less formal than traditional business wear, but is still intended to give a professional and businesslike impression.”